-Note: If you change the video source or you are not within range of your projector, the glasses will enter standby mode and the indicator light will flash green.
+Note: If you change the video source or you are not within range of your projector, the glasses enter standby mode and the status light flashes green.
 Slide the power switch on the glasses to the Off position and then back to the On position to resume 3D viewing.

-Pairing the 3D Glasses with the Projector Charging the 3D Glasses 3D Viewing Range Parent topic: Using Basic Projector Features Related tasks
+Pairing the 3D Glasses with the Projector Charging the 3D Glasses 3D Viewing Range

-Connecting to an HDMI Video Source Connecting to a Computer for HDMI Video and Audio
+Connecting to an HDMI Video Source Connecting to a Computer for HDMI Video